Italian art: Transavantgarde

 The term Transavantgarde was coined by the Italian critic Achille Bonito Oliva.
 He defined Transavantgarde art as traditional in format (mainly painting or sculpture), apolitical, and, above all, eclectic.

 Advocacy and restrictions

 According to the 2017 amendments to the Italian Codice dei beni culturali e del paesaggio, a work of art can be legally defined as being of public and cultural interest if it was completed at least 70 years ago.
 The previous limit was 50 years.
 To facilitate the export and international trade of art as a store of value, private owners and their dealers were granted the ability to self-certify a commercial value below €13,500, enabling them to transport goods across the country’s borders and into the European Union without needing public administrative permission for such transactions.

-The bill was passed and came into force on 29 August 2017.
+The bill was passed and took effect on 29 August 2017.
 Public authorization is required for archaeological remains discovered underground or underwater.